-As with self-regulatory models of narcissism, theories on the subject of self-enhancement also draw heavily on individuals’ underlying self-motives (for a review, see Alicke & Sedikides, 2011).
+As with self-regulatory models of narcissism, theories of self-enhancement also draw heavily on individuals’ underlying self-motives (for a review, see Alicke & Sedikides, 2011).
 Specifically, self-enhancement has been described as “the desire to maintain or increase the positivity (or decrease the negativity) of one’s self-concept or, alternatively, the desire to maintain, protect, and enhance one’s self-esteem” (Leary, 2007, p.
 320).
 Narcissism is likely related to self-enhancement because it is an extreme manifestation of the aforementioned desire to “maintain, protect, and enhance one’s self-esteem” (Leary, 2007, p.
 320).
 Although self-enhancement is critical to the construct of narcissism, it should be noted that inflated self-perceptions are not unique to narcissists.
 As far back as 1937, Gordon Allport asserted that there is a universal human motivation to view oneself positively, and the desire to be viewed positively has been labeled one of the “most prominent motivational assumptions of Western Psychology” (Kwang & Swann, 2010, p.
 263; see also S. C. Jones, 1973; Leary, 2007).
 Indeed, this vital human need to maintain a positive self-concept is evident in a general tendency for people to have inflated views of themselves (Alicke & Sedikides, 2009, 2011), endorse self-serving attributions (Campbell & Sedikides, 1999; Mezulis, Abramson, Hyde, & Hankin, 2004), and believe that they are better than the average person (i.e., the better-than-average effect; Alicke, 1985; Alicke & Govorun, 2005).
 At the same time, not everyone self-enhances.
 For example, in the context of a group discussion exercise, Gosling, John, Craik, and Robins (1998) found that 43% of participants did not self-enhance when their self-ratings were compared with act-frequency ratings provided by trained observers.
 Thus, consistent with past evidence, we contend that people generally self-enhance, but that there are also substantial individual differences in the tendency to self-enhance—with narcissism being a leading indicator of this tendency.

 Two Approaches to Measuring Self-Enhancement